 Nursing Job Outlook

 The job outlook for nurses is positive for the foreseeable future.
 Nurses are in-demand across the country and the field is growing fast!
 When you are evaluating your career opportunities, you want to look into the job outlook or the expectations for growth in your field.
-The nursing job outlook is positive due to the high rate of growth.
+The registered nurse job outlook is positive due to the high rate of growth.
 The Bureau of Labor Statistics expects nursing jobs to grow at 15% over the next ten years.
 That is higher than the national average for all jobs.

 The Nursing Shortage

-A key reason the job market for nurses is higher than average is the current shortage of medical professionals.
-The current shortage of nurses stems from challenges at the educational level.
-Colleges and universities have limited faculty available to teach students.
 Many nurses and professionals continue to work in hospitals and clinics, so they are not willing to take on a role as an instructor.
 That limits the number of new nurses available to take on the challenges of patient care.

 Despite the 3.7% growth of enrollment in nursing programs, it is not enough to meet current demands.
 The shortage is expected to continue in the future due to slow growth in education as well as an increasingly large number of retirees.
 Many nurses working now are expected to retire within ten years.